-We have ankle exercises for rehabilitation of specific injuries.
-We have also categorized them into early, mid and late stage exercises although this is only a guide and we recommend seeking professional advice.
+We have also categorised them into early, mid and late stage exercises although this is only a guide and we recommend seeking professional advice.
 Exercises for specific injuries:Hamstring strain, Patellofemoral pain syndrome and ACL injury

 These exercises are often done as soon as possible after injury if pain will allow.
 The aim is to restore range of motion without putting any damaged tissues under stress.
 The exact exercises and how quickly you progress through will depend on the type and severity of injury.
 Active mobility exercises where the athlete physically attempts to move the joint through a range of motion are often the first step.